-J. Clayton Undercofler III, a member of the Villanova Law School Class of 1966, assisted in co-founding the Villanova Law J. Willard O'Brien American Inn of Court in 2000 and served as a member of the Inn's Executive Committee, initially as the Inn's first Program Chair and later as its second Counselor.
+J. Clayton Undercofler III, a member of the Villanova School of Law Class of 1966, assisted in co-founding the Villanova School of Law J. Willard O'Brien American Inn of Court in 2000 and served as a member of the Inn's Executive Committee, initially as the Inn's first Program Chair and later as its second Counselor.
 Just before Clayton was to assume the presidency of the Inn in 2004, he was diagnosed with progressive supranuclear palsy (PSP), a neurodegenerative brain disease that has no known cause, treatment or cure.
 Sadly, Clayton passed away in 2007.

 Clayton had an extraordinary legal career in Philadelphia, and was a well-known trial lawyer and public servant.
 He was a partner and past chairman of Saul Ewing LLP, where he practiced in the firm's Litigation Department and was a member of the White Collar and Government Enforcement and Antitrust Practice Groups.
 Prior to joining Saul Ewing, Clayton was a partner of Dilworth, Paxson, Kellish and Kaufman, and earlier served as an Assistant United States Attorney.